-Service Areas – Nationwide Steam-Only Ice Dam Removal Service
+Service Areas – Nationwide Steam Ice Dam Removal Service Near You

-Wherever in America it snows enough that you might get an ice dam on your roof, you can get a competent, experienced, and friendly Ice Dam Guy to remove the ice dam safely.
-As the ice dam removal company with the best reviews, most news coverage, and a reputation for old-fashioned excellence and customer service, we get calls from across the USA.
+Wherever in North America it snows enough that you might get an ice dam on your roof, you can get a competent, experienced, and friendly Ice Dam Guys® tech to remove the ice dam safely with steam.
+As the ice dam removal company with the best reviews, most news coverage, and a reputation for old-fashioned excellence and customer service, we get calls from across the USA and beyond.

-Arguably the ice dam capital of the USA, Minnesota is Ice Dam Guys’ home.
+Arguably the ice dam capital of the USA, Minnesota is our home.
 We wouldn’t be in this business if we didn’t grow up in and live in a place with heavy-duty winters, where ice dams are a recurring problem in need of a safe solution.
 Our HQ is in the Twin Cities, and most of us live in or very near Minneapolis & St. Paul.
-Most of our Ice Dam guys – including our owner, Joe Palumbo – are native Minnesotans.
+Most of our Ice Dam Guys® techs – including our owner, Joe Palumbo – are native Minnesotans.
 We’ve removed ice dams around here for over 20 years, including up north, in places like St. Cloud, Brainerd Lakes, Hinckley, Grand Rapids, and Duluth.
 We were the premier Twin Cities ice dam removal company before we became the most-trusted ice dam company across the rest of the US.
-Though we help homeowners wherever ice dams are a problem, we always have Ice Dam Guys a call away here in the Land of 10,000 Snow Storms.
+Though we help homeowners wherever ice dams are a problem, we always have an Ice Dam Guys® crew a call away here in the Land of 10,000 Snow Storms.
 We’re the top-rated ice dam removal company in the US (just Google us), but we just happen to be right near you.

 We love the short trip across the river to help Wisconsin homeowners with ice dams.
-Pretty much every winter we’ve got ice dams in Minnesota, you’ve got them in Wisconsin, which means we send Ice Dam Guys over often.
-Two of our best Ice Dam Guys, Chad and Mark, are Wisconsinites.
+Pretty much every winter we’ve got ice dams in Minnesota, you’ve got them in Wisconsin, which means we send over guys frequently.
+Two of our best Ice Dam Guys® techs, Chad and Mark, are Wisconsinites.
 Many of our jobs have been in the Madison area, but we serve the entire state, including the greater Milwaukee, Eau Claire, Green Bay, Marinette, Hayward, Ashland, Spooner, and Wausau regions.

-Of course, Ice Dam Guys serve our neighbors to the west.
-The eastern part of South Dakota (like around Sioux Falls) is close enough that we can usually offer our signature same-day service without having to send “away team” of Ice Dam Guys to stay at a local hotel.
+Of course, we serve our neighbors to the west.
+The eastern part of South Dakota (like around Sioux Falls) is close enough that we can usually offer our signature same-day service without having to send the “away team” to stay at a local hotel.
 However, we have visited Rapid City on occasion, so who knows where we’ll be this year!

 In some winters Illinois sees Minnesota-grade snow and cold.
 But, as the 5th-biggest state in the US, Illinois has more than its share of out-of-work contractors who need work in the winter, see the ice dams, and see dollar signs.
 That’s particularly true in the Chicago area.
 When we see an ice dam, we see a thousand details we need to get right to remove it safely and efficiently.
 We’re proud to serve safety-conscious homeowners in the land of Honest Abe Lincoln.

 Ice dams aren’t a big concern in all of Ohio, but the Cleveland, Akron, and Toledo areas get some heavy snow due to their proximity to Lake Erie.
-Ice dams aren’t a frequent enough problem that the Buckeye State has a company of ice dam removal specialists (that we know of), which is why Ice Dam Guys get calls from and proudly serve Ohio.
+Ice dams aren’t a frequent enough problem that the Buckeye State has a company of ice dam removal specialists (that we know of), which is why we get calls from Ohio and proudly serve Ohio.
 In the winter of 2018, we removed many ice dams in Northeast Ohio, from Cleveland to Akron to Ashtabula, and likewise so far in the winter of 2022.

-Known more for fertile soil than for big ugly ice dams, Indiana sees its share of snow – particularly if you’re in the northern part of the Hoosier state, in South Bend, or Gary, or in another community close to Lake Michigan.
+Known more for fertile soil than for big ugly ice dams, Indiana sees its share of snow.
+That’s especially true if you’re in the northern part of the Hoosier state, in South Bend, or Gary, or in another community close to Lake Michigan.

 The heart of the Heartland, Kansas can get a bit of Midwestern cold and Rockies cold – and sometimes the snow and ice dams that come with it.

-Based just a few hundred miles up the Missouri from you, Ice Dam Guys have the kind of customer reviews that you, a Show Me State homeowner, would demand to see.
+Based just a few hundred miles up the Missouri from you, Ice Dam Guys® has the kind of customer reviews that you, a Show Me State homeowner, would demand to see.

 The only place where we’ve removed more ice dams is our native Minnesota.
-We removed hundreds of ice dams in Massachusetts in the record-breaking winter of 2015, and sent Ice Dam Guys back in February of 2017.
-Most of our jobs have been in greater Boston, particularly in Metrowest, but we get constant calls throughout eastern Mass and sometimes in the Worcester area and farther west.
+We removed hundreds of ice dams in Massachusetts in the record-breaking winter of 2015 and sent Ice Dam Guys® technicians back in February 2017 and January 2018.
+Most of our jobs have been in greater Boston, particularly in Metrowest, but we get constant calls throughout eastern Mass and sometimes in the Fitchburg or Worcester areas and farther west.
 Although we don’t care much for the drivers in Mass, we admire how Bay Staters care for their homes, and we always appreciate their warmth and hospitality.

 The grand old homes in Connecticut attract equally impressive ice dams.
 We’ve been to New England twice (2015 and 2017), and both times removed ice dams in Connecticut – particularly around Hartford and in the eastern part of the state.

 Vacationland is so nice that ice dams visit, too.
 As the only state on the East Coast as far north as our native Twin Cities, Maine gets heavy-duty snow, but it usually doesn’t cause serious problems.
-When it does, you can rest easy knowing that we’re probably in New England already, and that we’ve removed ice dams in Maine before (in the winter of 2017).
+When it does, you can rest easy knowing that we’re probably in New England already and that we’ve removed ice dams in Maine before (in the winter of 2017) in Portland and Augusta.